wbamberg/idl-reference/docs/nsIWebBrowserStream.md

 </tr>

 <tr>
-<td>aBaseURI</td>
+<td>aContentType</td>
-<td>       The base URI of the data.
-Must not be null.
-Relative
+<td>       ASCII string giving the content type of the data.
+If rendering
-       URIs will be resolved relative to this URI.
+       content of this type is not supported, this method fails.
+       This string may include a charset declaration, for example:
+       text/html;charset=ISO-8859-1
 </td>
 </tr>